chifi49/nuxtjs-sqlite-tutorial/README.md

 ### 7th step
-create a folder `api` and inside that folder a file named `index.js` with the following contents
+create a folder `api` inside your project and inside that folder add a file named `index.js` with the following contents
 ````
 const bodyParser = require('body-parser')
 const app = require('express')()